My story (in brief)

 That was it!

-My progress were so slow at first that only my firm belief that I was right about what I felt kept me going.
+My progress was so slow at first that only my firm belief that I was healing my skin kept me going.

 It would bleed easily.

-Yet, I persevered and groomed all I could; sometimes spending the whole day at the task.
+Yet, I persevered and groomed all I could; sometimes spending the whole day at this task.

-My eagerness to groom was motivated by my conviction that grooming could help many people out of their pain.
+My eagerness to groom was motivated by my conviction that grooming could help and relieve many people.

-I had to put this information out into the public even if my work on myself was far from finished.
+I felt I should get this information out into the public, even if my work on myself was far from finished.

 In November 2006, I posted the first version of the «Human grooming rediscovered» video on the internet and sent an email announcing it and explaining grooming to all major;